The MINDED project – placing clinical psychologists in GP practices to support mental health care in areas of blanket deprivation.

 How has the work been funded?

-The MINDED pilot intervention is fully funded by the North East and North Cumbria (NENC) Deep End Network through the regional Integrated Care System (ICS) for the North East and North Cumbria.
+The MINDED pilot intervention is funded by the North East and North Cumbria (NENC) Deep End Network through the regional Integrated Care System (ICS) for the North East and North Cumbria.

-The evaluation of the MINDED has been funded through the NIHR Three Research Schools Mental Health Practice Evaluation Scheme.
+The evaluation of the MINDED pilot has been funded through the NIHR Three Research Schools Mental Health Practice Evaluation Scheme.

 Exploring GPs’ and patients’ experiences